bluenazgul/node-red-contrib-sonoff-tasmota-multichannel/Readme.md

 send a Message with topic 'command' and payload 'toggle' to the node to toggle the tasmota device

 ON/OFF:
-send a Message with topic 'command' and payload 'on' of 'off' to the node to turn ON or OFF the tasmota device
+send a Message with topic 'command' and payload 'on' or 'off' to the node to turn ON or OFF the tasmota device

 Color:
 send a Message with topic 'color' and payload Color